microsoft/edge-diagnostics-adapter/README.md

 > **Notice of deprecation**
 > This repository has been deprecated.
 A native replacement for VS Code debugging of the EdgeHTML platform is under development by the Edge DevTools team.
-While no exact date can be provided, this functionality is expected to ship in Windows 10 in the first half of 2018.
+While an exact ship date is unknown, this functionality is expected to ship in Windows 10 in the first half of 2018.

 # Edge Diagnostics Adapter
 [![build status](https://travis-ci.org/Microsoft/edge-diagnostics-adapter.svg?branch=master)](https://travis-ci.org/Microsoft/edge-diagnostics-adapter)